3 Safest Dividend King Stocks

 3 Safest Dividend King Stocks.
 Income investors typically want to find stocks with above-average yields, generally meaning that the stocks have higher yields than the S&P 500 average.
 But beyond yield, income investors should also be sure that the dividend payout is sustainable.

 We believe investors looking for safe dividends should consider the Dividend Kings, a group of just 31 stocks that have increased their dividends for at least 50 consecutive years.
 Of the Dividend King stocks, 3 that have arguably the safest dividends are Johnson & Johnson (JNJ), Procter & Gamble (PG), and Hormel Foods (HRL).
-Not only are Johnson & Johnson and Procter & Gamble stocks we consider the safest dividend king stocks they are also core dividend growth stocks.
+Not only are Johnson & Johnson and Procter & Gamble stocks we consider the safest dividend king stocks they are also the best core dividend growth stocks.

 Dividend King Stock: Johnson & Johnson